The National Trust of England, Wales & Northern Ireland

 Since its foundation in 1895 the Trust has grown into one of the world’s leading conservation organizations, and one of the United Kingdom’s largest professional organizations.
 It is the largest private landowner in the UK, and its holdings include vernacular buildings, lighthouses, industrial monuments and mills, pubs, restored inner-city slums, prehistoric monuments and archaeological remains, even historic villages.

-The Trust serves - and is served by - 4 million members, as well as 62,000 volunteers who gave 3.6 million hours in 2011.
+The Trust serves - and is served by - 4 million members, as well as 70,000 volunteers worth roughly $32m pa.
 They currently receive over 17 million visitors each year at admission-based properties and an estimated 50 million visits at its open-air properties.